dappforce/dappforce-subsocial-starter/README.md

 - ElasticSearch – responsible for full-text search.
 - PostgreSQL – responsible personal news feeds and notifications.

-​We will use `--only-offchain` to run Offchain only:
+We will use `--only-offchain` to run Offchain only:

 ```
 ./start.sh --only-offchain
 ```

-​In most cases you will want to launch Offchain on a separate server.
+In most cases you will want to launch Offchain on a separate server.
 If so, you will want to use next command:

 ```